 Conception

-• First program generates images and send them through the ActiveMQ broker.
+- The first program generates images and sends them through the ActiveMQ broker.

-• The second one receives images from the broker and push them to the Framebuffer.
+- The second program receives these images from the broker and pushes them to the Framebuffer on the SenseHat.

 Groovy Program